 Fabric Day 2 – Making Welcoming Spaces

-Design by Sam Sheriff, on her reflections of the second Fabric session.
+Design by Sam Sheriff, on her reflections of Fabric Day 1 – Core Leadership Values.

 Fabric is a peer-to-peer development programme, run by Creative Dundee, which supports individuals who are passionate about Dundee and wants to build on their creative leadership journey.
-After its most recent session, participant Eilish Victoria wrote a piece about her reflections on the day.
+After its most recent session, participant Eilish Victoria wrote a piece about her reflections on Day 2 of Fabric.

 Normally this is how the story would go.
 It’s the morning before our second session of FABRIC, a group formed by Creative Dundee to explore how creative leadership can inspire positive change in our city.
 I would be at home, an outfit chosen the night before but still worrying about my shoes.
 “Do these trainers look too scruffy and unprofessional…do they even match?
 How about these?
 Better?
 Maybe these are too pristine; don’t look ‘creative’ enough.
 Maybe because the first are my favourite they express me better…”

 Instead, I pad about in my bare feet until 20 minutes beforehand, choose my favourite socks from my drawer and just wear them.
 They don’t match my outfit and it doesn’t matter.